Human Activity Recognition in an Open World: Open World Learning Protocol for HAR

 \subsection{Requesting Feedback}

 After evaluating the predictor on the new increment's data, feedback may be offered to it.
-The supervised incremental learning paradigm~\cite{masana_class-incremental_2021,losing_incremental_2018} releases all of the labels (100\%) to the predictor for it to be fit.
-The experiment may also only release a subset of the labels, such as none (0\% feedback) or partial feedback, such as 50\% of the samples for this new increment.
+The supervised incremental learning paradigm~\cite{masana_class-incremental_2021,losing_incremental_2018} releases all of the labels ($b = 100\%$) to the predictor.
+The experiment may instead only release a subset of the labels, such as none ($b=0\%$), or partial feedback, such as $b=50\%$ of the samples for this new increment.
 Our OWL protocol gives the predictor another subtask of requesting feedback for itself from the evaluator after every pre-feedback evaluation.
 This feedback request takes the form of an ordered list of the samples' unique identifiers.
 The evaluator then determines how much feedback will be returned and returns it starting with the prioritized ordering requested by the predictor.
-This kind of experimental design matches that of human-in-the-loop feedback in practice where human labeling is costly and figuring out a subset of samples of interest to be annotated is desirable.
-Another option for feedback types is returning the performance measurements on the increment, which is simply a controlled validation dataset where the actual labels are not released.
-The amount of feedback tested in the experimental demonstration of KOWL-718 in Section~\ref{sec:eval} includes: 0\%, 50\%, and 100\% feedback ground truth labels of the incremental training set.
+This experimental design matches human-in-the-loop feedback in practice where human labeling is costly and figuring out a sample subset of interest to be annotated is desirable.
+Another option for feedback types is returning the performance measurements on the increment, which is simply a controlled validation dataset where the actual labels are not released, although we assess being given the ground truth labels directly.